 Mobile Story Workshop, Sat.
 May 5, 10 am – 3 pm (3-5 p.m. optional)

 An additional advanced workshop will be added on request.
 Please enter your request on the Contact page.

 Credit card payments will be processed by PayPal – no account needed.

 About the Instructor:

 Lisa Larson used Aris Editor to develop new learning game modules with augmented reality for the Minnesota Historical Society for a project funded by the National Endowment for the Humanities.
-Lisa holds a Doctor of Education in Instructional Technology and Media and has led over 80 workshops.
+Lisa holds a Doctor of Education in Instructional Technology and Media and a Master of Fine Arts in Creative Writing.
+She has designed and led over 80 workshops.
+She’s been a member of Lake Superior Writers since 2004.
 Contact her at email@example.com with any questions.

 This workshop series was made possible in part by the voters of Minnesota through a grant from the Arrowhead Regional Arts Council, thanks to legislative appropriation from the arts & cultural heritage fund.